SOFIE-project/identity-authentication-authorization/README.md

 ## Contact info

-Please contact Nikos Fotiou or Dimitris Dimopoulos (AUEB) in case of any questions.
+Please contact Nikos Fotiou or Iakovos Pittaras (AUEB) in case of any questions.

 ***